escapecreative/design-upgrade-learndash/readme.txt

 #### Incompatible Themes

+* BuddyBoss Platform (released June 2019)
+* Boss. / Social Learner (If you deactivate the "Boss for LearnDash" plugin, it will still work in "Legacy" mode)
 * LearnMate by Wbcom Designs
 * eLumine by WisdmLabs

 #### Incompatible Plugins

 * **LearnDash Visual Customizer by SnapOrbital:** The Visual Customizer takes a similar approach to designing LearnDash components, and thus the code conflicts with ours.
-* **Boss for LearnDash:** We **are** compatible with the Boss. theme, as well as "BuddyPress for LearnDash," but in order to use this plugin, you need to deactivate the "Boss for LearnDash" plugin.

 ### Uncanny Owl Toolkit Compatibility

 We recognize the [Uncanny LearnDash Toolkit](https://wordpress.org/plugins/uncanny-learndash-toolkit/) by Uncanny Owl is a popular LearnDash plugin that adds some nice features.
 We're in the process of making our plugin fully compatible with theirs.
 Here's where we are so far:

+The following only applies to the "Legacy" Active Template.
+We're still working on compatibility with the 3.0 template.

 * `[uo_dashboard]`: Compatible; styles upgraded
 * `[uo_breadcrumbs]`: Compatible; no styles changed